Products of Euclidean metrics and applications to proximity questions among curves: -products of

-\end{proof} However, an improved upper tail inequality can be derived when $p\in [1,2]$. \begin{lemma} Let $G$ be a $k\times d$ matrix with i.i.d.~random variables following $ N(0,1)$ and consider vector $v \in \RR^d$.
-Let $p\in [1,2]$ .
+\end{proof} Furthermore, a slightly different loose upper tail inequality can be derived when $p\in [1,2]$. \begin{lemma} Let $p\in [1,2]$.
+Let $G$ be a $k\times d$ matrix with i.i.d.~random variables following $ N(0,1)$ and consider vector $v \in \RR^d$.
 Then, for constant $C>0$,